 (90) If indies didn’t sign this contract, their content would removed from all parts of YouTube (paid and unpaid).

 (91) But this sort of behavior isn’t unusual: when it comes to major streaming releases, companies typically arrange everything with the major labels and publishers first, then force unfavorable terms upon the hapless indies.

-(92) The DMCA is a ineffective loophole that greatly benefits companies like YouTube and Grooveshark, absolutely screws artists and rights owners, and desperately needs to be reformed.
+(92) The DMCA is a ineffective loophole that greatly benefits companies like YouTube and Grooveshark, but absolutely screws artists and rights owners.

 (93) In most cases, rights owners do not have the resources to issue takedown notices, and sites like YouTube refuse to block repeat offenders.